History of emotions: Scope

 Similar to the sociology of emotions or anthropology of emotions, the history of emotions is based on the assumption that not only the expression of feelings, but also the feelings themselves are learned.
 Culture and history are changing and so are feelings as well as their expression.
 The social relevance and potency of emotions is historically and culturally variable.
 In the view of many historians, emotion is, therefore, just as fundamental a category of history, as class, race or gender.

+Journalist Gal Beckerman argues that historians such as Rob Boddice have become "interested in a deeper, more expansive concept that encompasses everything about how reality is perceived, melding together emotions and senses and much else into an engagement with 'experience.' ” In this regard, two decades of scholarship on the history of emotions have converged with parallel research on the history of the senses, violence, sexuality, bodily labor, and environments, reviving twentieth-century scholarship on the history of experience.
+This revival has also raised concerns previously voiced by a number of historians, such as the historiographical debates precipitated by Paul Cohen's History in Three Keys (1997), on siloing and tying a given study to a single category of analysis.
+A given analytical category in experiential history can further be an essentially contested concept.

 Methodology

 A number of different methodological approaches have been discussed in recent years.
 Some historians of the emotions limit their research to the historical analysis of emotional norms and rules under the heading of emotionology.
 Particularly in the recent past, however, the methodological spectrum of the history of emotions has expanded to include performative, constructivist and practice theory approaches.
 Currently fundamental methodological concepts include: emotives, emotional habitus and emotional practice.
 Additionally there are several terms that describe the different scope and binding effect of feeling cultures such as emotional community, emotional regime, and emotional style.
 More recently, the history of emotions has engaged with recent social and cultural turns in the neurosciences, positing the history of emotions as a component part of a broader biocultural historicism.
 An increasing availability of retro-digitized historical source materials, along with technological and methodological developments in sentiment mining, has also impacted the history of emotions.
 Since the 2010s, various historical scholars have adjusted and developed computer-assisted methods to trace historical changes in the expression of emotions within large-scale bodies of digitized historical texts.